 It has to be the most iconic hotel building in the world.
 It appeared in many movies like Mars Attacks! or the Hangover with its recognizable pyramid shape.

-The Luxor is right on the Strip where everything is happening.
+The Luxor is right on the Strip, where everything is happening.

-It makes it easy to spot it from far if you would lose your path on the way back to your hotel.
+It makes it easy to spot it from afar if you would lose your path on the way back to your hotel.

 Inside it has a massive 120,000-square-foot (11,000 m2) casino with over 2,000 slot machines and 87 table games.